Brookhaven and Pacific Northwest National Laboratory researchers sample regional wildfires in the Pacific Northwest

 Using the DOE's Gulfstream-1 research aircraft, the research team has already flown over the Sunnyside fire in Oregon and the Colockum and Mile 28 fires in Washington, among several others.
 The campaign continues from Pasco through mid-September and from Tennessee in October.
 Click here to see the Climate Research Takes Flight video.

-Tags: Energy, Environment, Fundamental Science, Climate Change, Aerosols
+Tags: Energy, Environment, Fundamental Science, Climate Science, Aerosols